Who is YCF?

 How is YCF governed?

 YCF is governed by a Board of Directors that represent a variety of interests in North-Central West Virginia.
-Each member is elected to a three-year term which may be renewed for an additional three years, after which the member must remain off the board for at least one year before a possible re-appointment.
+Each member is elected to a three-year term which may be renewed for two additional terms (for a total of nine years), after which the member must remain off the board for at least one year before a possible re-appointment.